Who would have said that I’d see Metallica, for my first and only time, in India!

 The days before: The Delhi concert on Friday 28th was supposed to be the band’s first, in India and perhaps the most memorable day in the story of rock and roll in this country.
-Unfortunately for the people in Delhi the show was cancelled minutes before the supposed kick off time.
+Unfortunately for the people in Delhi, the show was canceled minutes before the supposed kick off time.

 The statement in Metallica’s website says that the organizers and the band’s management identified potential risks in the barricades and that safety of their fans was the first priority.
-Initially they said the concert would be rescheduled for Saturday, but this was only to ease people a bit and avoid mayor chaos, which they evidently didn’t as fans carried on to destroy the stage.
-Then other sources say that organizers were not able to secure a permit for the event for Saturday with such a short notice.
-I’m of course against violence, but in many ways I do understand (not justify) their anger, they’ve been waiting for years!
+Initially, they said the concert would be rescheduled for Saturday, but this was only to ease people a bit and avoid major chaos, which they evidently didn’t as fans carried on to destroy the stage.
+Then other sources say that organizers were not able to secure a permit for the event for Saturday with such short notice.
+I’m of course against violence, but in many ways, I do understand (not justify) their anger, they’ve been waiting for years!

-The Crowd: Apart of loving someone that is long gone like the Beatles or Nirvana, I just can’t imagine being fan of a rock band and never seen them live.
-Metallica has been playing for over 30 years and there were people at the concert that have literally waited them for decades.
-Apart of course of the rich Indians that had traveled abroad and may have seen them somewhere, but I can assure that those are the fewest cases.
-According to organizers there were over 22,000 tickets sold, but I’m sure there were there at least 30,000 people.
+The Crowd: Apart from loving someone that is long gone like the Beatles or Nirvana, I just can’t imagine being a fan of a rock band and never seen them live.
+Metallica has been playing for over 30 years and there were people at the concert that have literally waited for them for decades.
+Apart of course from the rich Indians that had traveled abroad and may have seen them somewhere, but I can assure you that those are the fewest cases.
+According to organizers, there were over 22,000 tickets sold, but I’m sure there were there at least 30,000 people.

-The hours before the show: I’m just thinking in this kind of events it could be a good idea to let people know what time the show starts.
-How in the world it was not published in the Metallica’s Official website?
+The hours before the show: I’m just thinking in this kind of event it could be a good idea to let people know what time the show starts.
+How in the world it was not published on Metallica’s official website?
 I mean, I know I’m in India and things would rarely start on time, but at least give me a slight idea!
 I was with two Italian friends trying to use our